deneb42/SublimeLogReader/README.md

 6. And voila !

 ## Content
  - A theme dedicated for Log reading.
-The coloration is most likely to be compatible with your prefered theme as well, and is of couse compatible with Monokaï.
+(Also compatible with Monokaï, and very likely also compatible with your prefered theme)
  - Coloration for iOS ans Android logs depending on the log level
  - Inclusive and exclusive filtering